georgiannajames/Survey-Design-RCT-Regression-Analysis-Deworming-Study/deworming_study.md

 ## Discussion

-When you run a regression on whether a person was tracked down based on their treatment status, you are investifating whether or not treatment status had an effect on whether or not an individual was tracked down.
+The variable `found` refers to whether or not a participant could be tracked down to collect data on outcomes.
+When you run a regression on whether a person was tracked down based on their treatment status, you are investigating whether or not treatment status had an effect on whether or not an individual was tracked down.
 Within this regression table the control mean refers to the percentage of those in the control group who were found for the fourth round of interview, while the treatment coefficient refers to the different between the percentage of treatment individuals found and control individuals found.
-The coefficient here is positive, suggesting that it might have been a little bit easier to track down those in the treatment group, however, the SE and p value are so large that there is no certainity that this difference is statistically significant from zero.
+The coefficient here is positive, suggesting that it might have been a little bit easier to track down those in the treatment group, however, the SE and p value are so large that there is no certainty that this difference is statistically significant from zero.

 ## T-test